 (4) Without affecting the exercise by the court of its other powers, the power conferred by subsection (3)(g) may be exercised by the court of its own motion or on the application of any person prior to the commencement of an action or other proceeding in the court, if the court is satisfied that the applicant has sufficient grounds for making the application.

-(5) Subject to this Act and without affecting the jurisdiction of a warden’s court, a warden’s court or the warden, as the case may require, has and may exercise in relation to all matters relating to any civil proceeding under this Act the like powers and authorities as are conferred upon the Supreme Court or a Judge thereof.
+(5) Subject to this Act and without affecting the jurisdiction of a warden’s court, a warden’s court has and may exercise in relation to all matters relating to any civil proceeding under this Act the like powers and authorities as are conferred upon the Supreme Court.

 (6) In all respects, except as expressly provided by or under this Act, the practice and procedure of a warden’s court as a court of civil jurisdiction shall be the same as the practice and procedure of the Magistrates Court in like matters.

 [Section 134 amended by No. 100 of 1985 s.
 99; No. 37 of 1993 s.
-12(2); No. 59 of 2004 s.
+12(2); No. 39 of 2004 s.
+71 and 85; No. 59 of 2004 s.
 116.]

 135. Summary determination by warden by consent

-(1) Upon the request in writing of all parties to a dispute arising under this Act the warden, or in his absence the mining registrar if the parties so agree, may hear and determine the question in dispute, forthwith or at any time or place which he may appoint without requiring any formal proceedings to be taken.
+(1) Upon the request in writing of all parties to a dispute relating to a matter within the jurisdiction of a warden’s court, the warden’s court may hear and determine the question in dispute forthwith or at any time or place which it may appoint without requiring any formal proceedings to be taken.

-(2) An order made by the warden or mining registrar in a case to which subsection (1) refers has the same force and effect as if made upon formal proceedings by a warden in a warden’s court, and the order is final and conclusive, and not subject to appeal.
+(2) An order made by the warden’s court in a case to which subsection (1) refers has the same force and effect as if made upon formal proceedings in the court, and the order is final and conclusive, and not subject to appeal.

-(3) The warden or the mining registrar, as the case requires, shall keep a record, in a register kept for the purpose, of every matter determined under this section by him and of his decision thereon.
+(3) The warden’s court shall keep a record, in a register kept for the purpose, of every matter determined under this section by it and of its decision thereon.

-(4) A contested application for the grant of a mining tenement shall not be taken to be a dispute within the meaning of that term in subsection (1).
+[(4) repealed]

 [Section 135 amended by No. 100 of 1985 s.
-100.]
+100; No. 39 of 2004 s.
+72.]

 136. Practice and procedure in warden’s court